opieters/jekyll-image-gallery-example/README.md

 ## License

 The code is licensed under MIT license (see LICENSE-CODE.md).
 The images in the `assets/photography` folder are licensed under CC-BY-NC-SA license (see LICENSE-IMAGES.md).

+The different frameworks in the `assets` folder are licensed under the framework specific language.
+No modifications were performed to these frameworks.